Fabtech logo

 Much like a CMMS, EAM systems are designed for any organization looking to maintain their assets and enhance the overall operational efficiency of their facilities.
 As you can imagine, the versatility and broadness of its functions means that the potential use cases for an EAM extends across a wide range of asset-intensive industries:

-• Chemicals, Petroleum and Mining
+• Chemicals, Petroleum & Mining

 • Assets: Refineries, drilling rigs, conveyors, crushers, chemical processing units and pipelines